-We leave at 6 am for the 28 mile Picton to Belleville run, which will take us beyond the halfway point through the Prince Edward County leg of our trip.
+We leave at 6 am for the 28 mile Picton to Belleville run, which will take us beyond the halfway point of the Prince Edward County leg of our trip.
 It is a perfect day for motoring as the lake is flat and there are few other boats around.
-In fact, as I follow our way through the middle of the wide channel, there’s really not much to see at all.
+In fact, as I follow our way through the middle of the wide channel, there’s really not much to see at all, besides ducks and forest.

 Crate marina is where we choose to dock and it’s a little tricky getting there as the Belleville harbour entrance has a strange, S-shaped marked channel that you need to wind through to avoid grounding yourself.
-We proceed immediately to the gas dock to fill up on diesel, get a pump-out, and to get our dock assigned, but there are already two boats there and little room left for our sailboat.
-Soon, one of the boats leaves and we get in and are helped by the fantastic staff, who also give us a bag of tourist brochures.
+We proceed immediately to the gas dock to fill up on diesel, get a pump-out, and our dock assignment, but there are already two boats there and little room left for our sailboat.
+Soon, one of the boats leaves and we docked with help from the fantastic staff, who also give us a bag of tourist brochures.
 I am very impressed by the gas dock office, which is clean, new, smells great, air conditioned, organized, and sells a small range of the critical boater supplies like toilet paper, oil, cleaners and salt and vinegar chips.

 After lunch, we all take a walk downtown to explore the wonders of Belleville, but the only wonder is how there can be hardly anything open.
 Mind you, it is a Sunday, but there are very few shops, cafes or restaurants open and really not much of anything to see or do, so we settle for an ice cream and return to the boats, more than a little disappointed with the city centre.